- Archives for the 21st Century

 Following the publication of the report and subsequent consultative meetings, a Religious Archives Support Plan was drawn up.
 In October 2012, The National Archives appointed a Senior Adviser: Religious Archives within the Private Archives Team to take forward this support plan, in association with other partners.

-Survey results have already been used to update and extend the information held in the National Register of Archives.
-This has led to some significant additions to the register's coverage recording the existence and availability of archives not previously represented.
+Survey results have already been used to update and extend the information held in the National Register of Archives, which is now incorporated into Discovery, our catalogue.
+This has led to some significant additions to our coverage recording the existence and availability of archives not previously represented.
 Further information and updates on the support plan can be found on the Religious Archives Group website.

 Read the Religious Archives Survey 2010

 Religious Archives Survey 2010 (PDF, 0.58Mb)

 Appendices to the Religious Archives Survey 2010 (PDF, 2.61Mb)

 Welsh executive summary (PDF, 0.21Mb)

 Urdu executive summary (PDF, 0.39Mb)